-Being the second largest rodent in the world, next to the capybara, beavers are a model for the industrious at heart.
+Being the second largest rodent in the world, after the capybara, beavers are a model for the industrious at heart.
 They are constantly gnawing on trunks and branches not only to make a den but to wear down their ever growing teeth.
-Read on to learn more about beavers and, as always, don’t forget to comment below.
+Fortunately, American beavers are listed as Least Concern by the IUCN.
+But climate change and habitat loss still affect them.

 First the Stats…

 Scientific name: Castor canadensis

 Weight: Up to 71 lbs.